 As the world settles into a new uncertain existence, many are now working from home (or working from “quarantine”).
 A new normal, yes, but infinitely luckier than the thousands who face unemployment due to business closures.
 This piece is for those lucky enough to still work even from home, eager to maintain productivity, meet their professional goals, and maintain a semblance of normalcy.
 For the time being we all have to do without the managed print services we have got used to in the office.
 Instead, you will have to make do with convincing the children that your report is more worthy of the remaining ink than their English assignment.
 Thanks to fellow Bidtellectuals, below are tips to “work from home” effectively from wherever your new isolated office space is.

 1. Keep a Regular Schedule

 While it’s easy to wake up when you want, saunter over to your laptop, start work in your pajamas and never take them off – it could also mean you never really “turn off” your day if you never actually signal its beginning.
-Work to wake up at the same time every day, change into work clothes (there are some different opinions on this, but most agree that changing clothes signals “work time” and helps motivation, not to mention video conference meetings), and maintain your regular work schedule including meetings, check-ins, even lunch times.
+Work to get up at the same time every day, put on work clothes (there are varying opinions on this, but most people agree that doing so signals “work time” and helps motivation, not to mention video conference meetings), sit at your work desk, which you may have purchased from a store like office monster specifically for your home office, and keep your regular work schedule, including meetings, check-ins, and lunch breaks.
 Schedule in time for a walk or break if you are able to get outside for some fresh air, or a home workout video to get your body moving.
 At the end of the day, close all screens and perhaps light a candle or put on some music to signal the end of your day.
 Many in quarantine in China mentioned the difficulty of never “turning off” since you can technically continue working if everything is there, but your brain needs a reset to maintain productivity in the long run.